valkey-io/valkey-doc/commands/hexpire.md

-The `HEXPIRE` command allows manipulating the hash expiration time for existing fields.
+The `HEXPIRE` command allows manipulating the expiration time for existing hash fields.
-When set, the expiration time of a hash field will determine when the field will be automatically reclaimed.
+When set, the expiration time of a hash field will determine when the field will be automatically deleted.
 Note, that providing a millisecond time of '0' will cause immediate expiration and reclaiming of the field(s).

 ## Options